-The party has become embroiled in a world and dimension-spanning competition for a dangerous artifact that could cause the destruction of the world of Mystara.
+The party has become embroiled in a world and dimension-spanning competition for the Radiance, a dangerous artifact that could cause the destruction of the world of Mystara.
 Below is a synopsis of what they have learned so far.
 Of course, they could always throw in the towel and sail across the Sea of Dread in search of treasure.

 The Radiance – A source of dangerous power that has the ability to bend space, time and magic.
 The glowing, many-legged creatures of Corran Keep and withered limbs of members of the Brotherhood of the Radiance suggests it also can cause mutations in living creatures.
-It seems to cause repeated space-time rifts and portals and its presence can cause spells to go awry with bizarre consequences – Arcanists have come to refer to these side effects of the Radiance as "the Wyrd."
+It creates repeated space-time rifts and portals and its presence can cause spells to go awry with bizarre consequences – Arcanists have come, unknowingly, to refer to these side effects of the Radiance as "the Wyrd."
 Experienced Arcanists can manipulate it to empower their castings.
-However, Rheddrian warns using its power as such actually drains magic from the fabric of Mystara and, if abused on a large enough scale, could drain magic almost entirely from Mystara killing its many magical races and causing unknown havoc.
-Its use could also unbalance the Spheres of Power causing untold destruction.
-The party witnessed both of these dangers in Stephen d'Amberville's mausoleum – Niko successfully manipulated the Radiance via the Mirror Shield to drain magical life force from Rathanos and the unleashed forces of the Spheres of Power violently tore the tomb and its pocket dimension apart.
+However, Rheddrian warns using its power to do so actually drains magic from the fabric of Mystara and, if abused on a large enough scale, could drain magic almost entirely from Mystara killing its many magical races and causing untold havoc.
+Its overuse could also unbalance the Spheres of Power and rip reality apart.
+The party witnessed both of these dangers in Prince Stephen d'Amberville's mausoleum – Niko successfully manipulated the Radiance via the Mirror Shield to drain magical life force from Rathanos and the unleashed forces of the Spheres of Power violently shredded the tomb and its pocket dimension.

-To date, the party has not located the Radiance, but, in ancient Blackmoor, they discovered that is presence was associated with the black, twinkling stone scattered across that land.
-They learned those stones were most concentrated near ruined, elvin Uvaeren and the Valley of the Ancients – home to the City of the Gods.
+To date, the party has not located the Radiance, but, in ancient Blackmoor they discovered that its presence was associated with black, twinkling stone scattered across that land.
+They learned those stones were most concentrated near ruined, elven Uvaeren and the Valley of the Ancients – home to the City of the Gods.
 A falling star both destroyed Uvaeren and carved out the Valley of the Ancients centuries before the founding of Blackmoor.

 Rheddrian – A benefactor of the party, they originally discovered Rheddrian in Corran Keep trapped in the Mirror Shield – an effect caused by the Radiance.
 Upon being released, he grew large, green and disappeared.
 They then encountered him again in Blackmoor (normal-sized, but with a slightly greenish tint), a captive in the Temple of the Frog (a place filled with strange technological magics).
 Returning to their own time, Rheddrian sought out their aid with Mystara's growing troubles.